godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 To export a debug version of the game, use the ``--export-debug`` switch instead of ``--export``.
 Their parameters and usage are the same.

-To export only a PCK file, use the ``--export-pack`` switch followed by the preset name and output path (with the file extension) instead of ``--export``.
+To export only a PCK file, use the ``--export-pack`` option followed by the preset name and output path, with the file extension, instead of ``--export``.
-The output path extension determines whether it will be in PCK or ZIP format.
+The output path extension determines the package's format, either PCK or ZIP.

 Running a script
 ----------------